czembower/vault-recovery-util/README.md

 # vault-recovery-util

-This tool reads and decrypt data from Vault's BoltDB storage backend, given sufficient access to the auto-unseal device or a reconstructed unseal key.
+This tool reads and decrypts data from Vault's BoltDB storage backend, given sufficient access to the auto-unseal device or a reconstructed Shamir unseal key.
 It can also be used to generate new recovery/unseal key shares and inspect the keyring.

 Note that extremely sensitive data can be exposed through the use of this utility.
 It should only be used for educational or emergency applications.